-"Condensing boiler technology is one of the key factors for the dramatic increase we see in boiler/water heater system efficiency," added Root.
-Condensing commercial boilers are built to encourage the formation of condensate within the system and to withstand the corrosive nature of the liquids that form there.
-That latent heat is extracted from the moisture that forms in either the primary or secondary heat exchanger, dramatically enhancing combustion efficiency
+"Condensing boiler technology is one of the key factors for the dramatic increase we see in boiler/water heater system efficiency," added Bill Root, also of Laars.
+"Our condensing commercial boilers, such as the Rheos+, are built to encourage the formation of condensate within the system and to withstand the corrosive nature of the liquids that form there.
+Latent heat is extracted from the moisture that forms in either the primary or secondary heat exchanger, dramatically enhancing combustion efficiency," he said.

 But efficiency is only one of the advantages of installing these systems.
 Application of the boiler can play an even more important role.
-"Their resistance to thermal shock and the ability to accept low return water temperatures puts condensing systems in a category of their own, ideally suited for high-volume, cold-start systems," Root said.
+"Their resistance to thermal shock and the ability to accept low return water temperatures puts condensing systems in a category of their own, ideally suited for high-volume, cold-start systems," he said.

 Modulation goes hand-in-hand with the ability to operate in a condensing mode.
-When boilers can operate with low return water temperatures, and lowered firing rates, the relationship of heat transfer surface to fuel consumed, and the combustion efficiency itself combine to deliver maximum efficiency.
+When boilers can operate with low return water temperatures and lowered firing rates, the relationship of heat transfer surface to fuel consumed, and the combustion efficiency itself, combine to deliver maximum efficiency.
 And, when multiple boilers are installed, each one handles only a portion of the heating load; that drives system efficiency even higher.